 This course is part of the George Mason University, Graduate School of Education (GSE), Assistive Technology Program.
 The Assistive Technology Program has developed program specific standards in accordance with NCATE requirements.
-The Assistive Technology Program Standards incorporate several elements within the professional standards from the Council for Exceptional Children (CEC), while also expanding upon them to meet the specific needs related assistive technology.
-The primary AT Program standards that will be addressed in this class include the following: Standard 1: Characteristics and Needs and Standard 2: Knowledge and Skills. \NOTE: NCATE Assessments (in many but not all courses) may address additional AT Program standards.
+The Assistive Technology Program Standards incorporate several elements within the professional standards from the Council for Exceptional Children (CEC), while also expanding upon them to meet the specific needs related to assistive technology.
+The primary AT Program standards that will be addressed in this class include the following: Standard 2: Knowledge and Skills and Standard 4: Practical Experience. \NOTE: NCATE Assessments (in many but not all courses) may address additional AT Program standards.